jokilic/moderni_alias/README.md

 ## Things I still want to do:

-- [ ] Implement 'GeneralInfo' screen
-- [ ] Already used words should not appear during the current game
 - [ ] Increase number of words in the dictionary
+- [ ] Introduce English dictionary and flags to choose desired dictionary during game
 - [ ] Refactor 'theme' property
+- [ ] Currently entered team names get deleted when validation fails
 - [ ] Add a checkbox if special dictionary should be used and a tooltip explaining it
-- [ ] Introduce English dictionary and flags to choose desired dictionary during game
+- [x] Update Flutter packages & Readme.md
+- [x] Lock the orientation to portrait only
+- [x] Shorten and amplify the sound when the user presses the 'wrong' button
+- [x] Already used words should not appear during the current game
+- [x] Implement 'GeneralInfo' screen
 - [x] Pressing the back button after the game finishes brings you back in
 - [x] Make some UI changes
 - [x] Implement 'Are you sure?' modal when a user presses the Back button